 - Abdominal pain

-At OC Whole Family Wellness, we offer food sensitivity and intolerance testing using a specialized blood lab testing for up to 300 foods, vegetables, spices, dyes, inhalants, and pollutants.
+If you think you have food intolerances I recommend a food sensitivity and intolerance test using a specialized blood lab testing for up to 300 foods, vegetables, spices, dyes, inhalants, and pollutants.
 Classical skin testing for allergies such as skin-scratch testing, only measures IgE-mediated reactions and provides no information concerning delayed IgG hypersensitivity reactions.
 Assessment of relative IgG antibody levels to a multitude of foods using sensitive Enzyme-Linked Immunosorbent Assay (ELISA) technology identifies those foods against which the patient is producing antibodies.
 Measuring both relative IgE and IgG antibody levels provides an invaluable starting point for dietary intervention.